s-zaid-13/Expense-tracker/README.md

-A full-stack Expense Tracker app with React frontend and Flask backend.
+A full-stack Expense Tracker app with React as frontend and Flask as backend.
 Features JWT authentication, expense CRUD, and category charts.

 Tech Stack
 React, React Router, Axios, Chart.js